Aryna Sabalenka: 2024: Two major titles, year-end No. 1

+Sabalenka returned from injury at the Washington DC Open.
+She defeated qualifier Kamilla Rakhimova and Victoria Azarenka to reach the semifinals, where she lost to Marie Bouzková in three sets.
+At the Canadian Open, Sabalenka defeated Yuan Yue and Katie Boulter to reach the quarterfinals, where she lost to Amanda Anisimova in straight sets.

+At the Cincinnati Open, Sabalenka defeated Elisabetta Cocciaretto, Elina Svitolina, and Liudmila Samsonova to reach the semifinals.
+She defeated world No. 1 Iga Świątek in the semifinals, and defeated sixth seed Jessica Pegula to win the title, without dropping a set en route.
+Her ranking moved back to No. 2.

+At the US Open, Sabalenka defeated qualifier Priscilla Hon and Lucia Bronzetti in straight sets.
+In the third round, she came from a set down to defeat Ekaterina Alexandrova.
+She defeated Elise Mertens, seventh seed Zheng Qinwen and Emma Navarro, without dropping a set, to reach her second straight US Open final.
+She defeated sixth seed Jessica Pegula in straight sets to win her first US Open singles title and third major singles title.
+She became the fifth woman to win the Australian Open and the US Open in the same year since 1988.

-Sabalenka continued her great form at the China Open in Beijing, where she defeated Mananchaya Sawangkaew, Ashlyn Krueger and Madison Keys all in straight sets to increase her winning streak to 15 matches.
-Sabalenka lost in the quarterfinals to Karolína Muchová in three sets.
+Sabalenka continued her great form in China.
+At the China Open, she defeated qualifier Mananchaya Sawangkaew, Ashlyn Krueger and Madison Keys, without dropping a set, to reach the quarterfinals.
+In the quarterfinals, she lost to Karolína Muchová in three sets.
 At the Wuhan Open, where she won back-to-back in 2018 and 2019, before the tournament was suspended due to COVID-19 from 2020 until 2023, Sabalenka defeated Kateřina Siniaková in straight sets in her opening match.
-In the next round, she came back from a set down against Yulia Putintseva to advance to the quarterfinals, where she defeated Magdalena Fręch.
-Sabalenka faced fourth seed Coco Gauff in the semifinals, mounting a comeback from a set and a break down to the reach final for the third time.
-In the final, she defeated fifth seed Zheng Qinwen in three sets to lift her third Wuhan Open title and her second WTA 1000 for the 2024 season.
+In the third round, she came back from a set down against Yulia Putintseva.
+In the quarterfinals, she defeated Magdalena Fręch.
+In the semifinals, she mounted a comeback from a set and a break down against fourth seed Coco Gauff.
+In the final, she defeated fifth seed Zheng Qinwen in three sets to lift her third Wuhan Open title and her second WTA 1000 title for the 2024 season.

-After 11 months off the top in October, she regained the WTA world No.1 ranking.
-Following wins against Zheng Qinwen and Jasmine Paolini in her first two group matches at the WTA Finals, combined with Świątek's loss to Coco Gauff, Sabalenka for the first time would finish the year as No. 1.
-Sabalenka lost her last group match to Elena Rybakina and was defeated by Gauff in the semifinals.
+After 11 months off the top in October, Sabalenka regained the WTA world number-one ranking.
+Following wins against Zheng Qinwen and Jasmine Paolini in her first two group matches at the WTA Finals, combined with Świątek's loss to Coco Gauff, Sabalenka for the first time would finish as year-end No. 1.
+She lost her last group match to Elena Rybakina and was defeated by Coco Gauff in the semifinals.

 In December, Sabalenka was named WTA Player of the Year.